 - Build a sustainable culture of innovation

-- Optimize investments in cloud and modern tools
+- Optimise investments in cloud and modern tools

-So, how do you establish full-stack observability in your environment?
+But how do you establish full-stack observability in your environment?
 And what results can you expect when you achieve it?
-Read on to learn about the three core elements of full-stack observability.
+Download the eBook to learn about three core elements of full-stack observability.